lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 ### The Router

 The Router is responsible for managing scene transition.
-A Router may be a UINavigationController,  UITabController or a custom container ViewController.
+A Router can be a UINavigationController,  UITabController or a custom container ViewController.
+From my point of view, a router is simply a Container ViewController which itself is a VIP stack.

 I will leave the details of router implementation to a future article.